Landing page optimisation for a successful online campaign.

 What is a landing page?

 A landing page is a standalone page on your website, like no other webpage on your site – it cannot be found in the main navigation and is an extension of an ad or campaign.
 The purpose of a landing page is to help drive an audience to your campaign goal.
 For example, if your goal is lead generation, the use of a landing page can increase your conversion rate from 2.35%, the average website conversion rate, to up to 11.45% (Wordstream).
-This is because an effective landing page contains information that is closely related to the advertisement which the user clicked through.
+This is because an optimised landing page contains information that is closely related to the advertisement which the user clicked through.
 When the messaging of the advertisement and landing page are closely aligned, the audience already has an idea of what actions are expected on the landing page.

 Alternatively, when you send users to the homepage on your website, for example, there may be conflicting messages and overwhelming options which don’t relate to your advertisement.
 This leads to higher bounce rates and low-quality website traffic since the expectation of what the user thought they were clicking through to, was not met.